myhe01/mymeet/query/README.md

 ## Database Calls and Descriptions
 `Query.isOnline(void)`
 Checks if database is accessible.
-Throws SQLException exception if unable to access (surround with try/catch).
+Throws SQLException exception if unable to access and ClassNotFound exception if com.mysql.jdbc.Driver is not installed correctly (surround with try/catch) (in fact all of these methods will throw those exact same errors).

 `Query.userByUsername(String username)`
 Returns an integer value equal to the *userID* of the user with the username *username*.
 Throws UserNotFound exception if a User with a username of *username* does not exist (surround with try/catch).